Christian Camargo: Career

 Camargo wrote and directed Days and Nights, a modern retelling of Anton Chekhov's The Seagull, produced by his wife, actress Juliet Rylance, together with Barbara Romer, founder of the New Globe Theater.
 The film was scheduled for a 2014 release.
 He portrayed Mercutio in the 2013 Broadway revival of Romeo and Juliet, directed by David Leveaux and starring Orlando Bloom as Romeo and Condola Rashād as Juliet.
-He guest starred as Wade Crocker on the third season of Syfy's Haven.
+He guest starred as antagonist Wade Crocker on the third season of Syfy's Haven and appeared on the third season of Elementary as Chris Santos.

 Camargo portrayed the title character of the Theatre for a New Audience off-Broadway production of Pericles, directed by Trevor Nunn, from February to April 2016.
 In May of that year he guest starred as Dracula on the third season of Showtime's Penny Dreadful.

 In March and April 2017, Camargo portrayed a mid-career Robert Evans in Simon McBurney's stage adaptation of The Kid Stays in the Picture, staged in London's Royal Court Theatre.
+In the same year, he also starred in the Netflix miniseries, Wormwood.